pfefferle/wordpress-webmention/readme.md

 1. Upload the `webmention`-folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the *Plugins* menu in WordPress
 3. ...and that's it :)

-## Upgrade Notice ##

-### 2.0.0 ###

-This plugin doesn't support the microformts stuff mentioned in the IndieWebCamp Wiki.
-To enable semantik linkbacks you have to use <https://github.com/pfefferle/wordpress-semantic-linkbacks>